konqi/esp-zigbee-usb-switch/README.md

 <img alt="casing" src="assets/casing.jpg" height=300 />

 Everything fits into the original case.
-I cliped off everything on the back and put isolating tape wherever physical contact is possible.
+I clipped off everything on the back and put isolating tape wherever physical contact is possible.
 The two LED sockets and the condensator hold the board in place quite nicely.

 ## Logic wires